Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 This boosts purchase frequency.

-Readers can see an AI feature that provides a summary of reviews
+Readers can see an AI feature that provides a summary of reviews and add their review for an item (AI-assisted if needed)

 New and Existing